Kerala Shrimp Curry (Chemmeen Curry)

 Clean and devein the prawns before using.

 Oil – This curry is traditionally made using coconut oil.
 It gives a very unique taste to the curry.
+If it’s unavailable, then you can use any cooking oil.

-Others – You will also need mustard seeds, fennel seeds (saunf), fenugreek seeds (methi dana), onions, fresh tomatoes, green chilies, fresh ginger, garlic, curry leaves, tamarind paste, salt, and cilantro (fresh coriander leaves).
+Others – You will also need brown mustard seeds, fennel seeds (saunf), fenugreek seeds (methi dana), onions, fresh tomatoes, green chilies, fresh ginger, garlic, fresh curry leaves, tamarind paste, salt, and cilantro (fresh coriander leaves).

 For Tempering – Tempering is optional but recommended.
-You will need coconut oil, sliced shallots (or onions), curry leaves, and Kashmiri red chili powder).
+You will need coconut oil, sliced shallots (or onions), curry leaves, and Kashmiri red chili powder.

 Heat 5 tablespoon of coconut oil in a pan over medium-high heat.